 Photo: Alan Cleaver/Flickr

-In many parts of the world, card games and bingo are associated more with pensioners than trendy parties, but at Italian New Year's Eve parties everyone settles around the table for a game of ‘tombola’ - similar to bingo.
+In many parts of the world, card games and bingo are associated more with pensioners than trendy parties, but at many Italian New Year's Eve parties everyone settles around the table for a game of ‘tombola’ - similar to bingo.

 Tombola was created in Naples in the 1700s as an alternative to gambling, which the church did not approve of.
 King Charles of Naples made a concession to the Catholics and said he would ban gambling during the Christmas period only.
-But those sneaky Neopolitans found a way to get around the new law by playing tombola at home during the holidays.
+But Neopolitans found a way to get around the new law by playing tombola at home during the holidays.

 They party until sunrise